Norman Fucking Rockwell (film): References

 Alongside her social commentary and political references in the "Bartender" section, Del Rey also references other videos from her NFR! era.
 "Bartender" features the video portion of the photo session during which the alternative album cover for Urban Outfitters was shot.
 The section also features an extended version of the footage originally used in "Venice Bitch".
 "Happiness is a Butterfly" was filmed the same day as "Mariners Apartment Complex" and features Del Rey and friends dressed in the same attire in the video, reusing several shots from the video as well.
 Angie Martoccio of Rolling Stone compared the singer's role as being that of a "woman of the canyon".
 The video also features Jack Nicholson's grandson, Duke, who also appears with Del Rey on the cover of the album artwork.

 Cast and crew

 The film stars Del Rey alongside her backup singers/dancers Alexandria Kaye and Ashley Rodriguez.
 Several of Del Rey's friends make cameo appearances, including Emma Tillman, Duke Nicholson, Craig Stark, and her sister and the film's director, Chuck Grant.
 Del Rey edited the video herself on iMovie, with CGI effects and graphics being added in later.

 Critical reception

-The film received positive views upon release.
+The film received positive reviews upon release, with Billboard calling it "epic."
 Being a follow-up to previous music films of hers such as Ride (2012) and Tropico (2013), critics noted how the video was more tame overall compared to her other pieces.

 Music

-The film is set to three of Del Rey's songs from Norman Fucking Rockwell!
-(2019): "Norman Fucking Rockwell", "Bartender", and "Happiness is a Butterfly".
+The film is set to three songs from Del Rey's 2019 album Norman Fucking Rockwell!: the title track, "Bartender", and "Happiness is a Butterfly".